 Intangible Cultural Heritage

-The inventory of Intangible Cultural Heritage (ICH) includes traditions or living expressions inherited from our ancestors and passed on to our descendants.
-There are six Intangible Cultural Heritage categories.
+The inventory of Intangible Cultural Heritage (ICH), also known as living heritage, includes traditions or living expressions inherited from our ancestors and passed on to our descendants.
+There are six categories of Intangible Cultural Heritage.

 Learn more about Intangible Cultural Heritage